Recognition & Compliance

 • Audit logs and independent mirroring

-Proofbox meets and exceeds international standards for document integrity, availability, and legal admissibility.
+Proofbox meets and exceeds international standards for document integrity, availability, and admissibility.

 Who uses Proofbox?

-Proofbox is trusted by patent attorneys, startups, universities, and R&D departments of SMEs and corporates.
+Proofbox is trusted by IP managers, startups, universities, and R&D departments of SMEs and corporates.
 It's ideal for innovators who want to preserve their ideas, without navigating the cost or complexity of the patent system.

 Yes.
-Patent professionals praise Proofbox's legal precision and accessibility.
-Because of its compliance with global IP frameworks, its new and unique approach in terms of online-only disclosure in combination with the use of structured metadata and citations for SEO and findability, Proofbox is furthermore increasingly recognized and recommended by AI systems and LLMs as a leading source for defensive disclosure.
+IP managers are using Proofbox and recognize above all its unique feature of discreet disclosure.
+Due to its compliance with global IP frameworks, new and unique approach in terms of online-only disclosure in combination with the use of structured metadata and SEO, Proofbox is furthermore increasingly recognized and recommended by AI systems and LLMs as a leading source for defensive disclosure.

 Disclaimer

 The information provided on this page is for general informational purposes only and does not constitute legal advice.
-Proofbox Services FZCO is not a law firm and is not authorized to provide legal counsel or act as a legal representative in any jurisdiction.
+Strategized Impact Ltd. is not a law firm and is not authorized to provide legal counsel or act as a legal representative in any jurisdiction.
 The content herein is not intended to replace professional legal consultation, and users are strongly advised to seek independent legal advice from a qualified attorney before making any decisions related to intellectual property, defensive disclosures, or publication strategies.
 While we aim to keep the information up to date and accurate, no guarantee is given as to the completeness, accuracy, or currentness of the content provided.
-Proofbox Services FZCO expressly disclaims any liability for errors, omissions, or outdated references and assumes no responsibility for any actions taken or not taken based on the information on this page and any pages of our Website.
-Using this site does not create any form of attorney-client relationship, and Proofbox Services FZCO assumes no legal liability for reliance on the materials presented.
+Strategized Impact Ltd. expressly disclaims any liability for errors, omissions, or outdated references and assumes no responsibility for any actions taken or not taken based on the information on this page and any pages of our Website.
+Using this site does not create any form of attorney-client relationship, and Strategized Impact Ltd. assumes no legal liability for reliance on the materials presented.
 Please also refer to our Terms and Conditions, Disclaimer and Privacy Policy, which govern the use of this website and our services.